jeticg/Evangelion-Uebersicht-Widget/README.md

 # Evangelion-Übersicht-Widget

-## Notice
-0.8a is out!
-With brand new design of the warning cell, it looks a lot cooler.

-But by default you will be downloading version 0.71a, which has been tested for a long time now and proven to consume relatively less energy than 0.8a.
-0.8a will be tested by myself for a little longer because I want to make sure it doesn't ridiculously affect battery life, I've already noticed the heat brought by 0.8a with alarm triggered.
-If you want to try it out please feel free to download it from github, it's under the folder **Eva.widget**, not the **zip**.

-If you think 0.8a is much better and worth the extra battery consumption, please write to me so I can decide what to do.

 ## About
 This widget is an Evangelion Übersicht Widget, displaying information through a huge amount of cells on your desktop.